 This easy blackberry cobbler recipe is full of plump berries and sweet dumplings that simmer along with a red wine blend until they come together in a thick, sweet compote.
 The red wine blend enhances the flavor of the berries and brings out bright flavors that keeps this classic southern dessert from being too sweet.
 Just add a buttery lattice top and bake to sweet perfection!

-For this recipe you’ll need: flour, sugar, salt, butter, vanilla, ice water, fresh blackberries, CK Mondavi and Family Red Blend wine (formerly called Scarlet 5)
+For this recipe you'll need: flour, sugar, salt, butter, vanilla, ice water, fresh blackberries, merlot or a red blend wine

 Southern Blackberry Cobbler Is a Bite of Summer

 Say blackberry cobbler and you'll stir up some sweet summer memories for many of us.
 Actually, here in Texas blackberry season is more of a late spring thing but since it's usually 90 degrees in April I suppose you could call it summer, right?

 Cobbler recipes are one of those things that families in the south will go to war over.
 I am almost positive the whole Hatfield and McCoy feud was ignited by a vicious cobbler disagreement.